-Regarding treasury activities, the placing risk is considered very low as the majority of the liquidity is placed in high quality liquid assets and with central banks (+/-85%) and on the interbank market (+/-15%) with the majority of the exposure towards banks having rating of A- of higher.
+Regarding treasury activities, the placing risk is considered very low as the majority of the liquidity is placed in high quality liquid assets and with central banks and on the interbank market with the majority of the exposure towards banks having rating of A- of higher.

-Intraday and overnight counterparty limits are in place and are being checked by the Risk function on a daily basis.
+Intra-day and overnight counterparty limits are in place and are being checked by the Risk function on a daily basis as well as being monitored by Credit and Treasury.
 Any incidents or breaches are escalated by Treasury without delay through an improved incident management process and Risk, Finance and Treasury meets on a regular basis at the FALCO to discuss topical matters, including potential issues and incidents.